ChaseC99/ICS33-Grade-Viewer/README.md

 While the information on this site should be up-to-date, we cannot guarantee it.
 For the most accurate information, please visit the [ICS 33 website](https://www.ics.uci.edu/~pattis/ICS-33/).

+### Reusability
+This website can easily be reused quarter to quarter.
+At the top of [gradeviewer.js](https://github.com/ChaseC99/ICS33-Grade-Viewer/blob/master/js/gradeviewer.js), there is a section called *Global Variables*.
+Under this section, simply change `grades_url` to be the link to the zip file and `file_name` to be the name of the grades file within the zip.

 ### How It Works
 When the ICS33 Grade Viewer loads, it downloads the current *Grades* file from the [ICS 33 website](https://www.ics.uci.edu/~pattis/ICS-33/).
 The *Grades* file is a zipped .xslm file.